Eskobars/PracticeProject/README.md

 ## Notes
-    The external Soccer API may be rate-limited — a 3s delay is added between requests to different leagues.
+    - The external Soccer API may be rate-limited — a 3s delay is added between requests to different leagues.
+    - Trying to update a self-created post fails due to JSONPlaceholder limitations.